ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

     scan is run.
 The second scan takes place after remediations are applied.

+Note that this format applies if the result of a rule will be the same accross roles in the cluster.

+It is also possible to differentiate results between roles.
+For such a thing, the format would look as follows:

 Let’s look at an example:

+    ---
+    default_result:
+      worker: [PASS|FAIL|SKIP]
+      master: [PASS|FAIL|SKIP]
+    result_after_remediation:
+      worker: [PASS|FAIL|SKIP]
+      master: [PASS|FAIL|SKIP]

+Where "worker" and "master" are node roles.

 For the `controller_use_service_account` rule, which exists in the `applications/openshift/controller/` directory, the directory tree will